 The Bank's estimates of expected credit losses are responsive to varying economic conditions and forward looking information.
 These estimates are driven by the relationship between historic experienced loss and the combination of macroeconomic variables.
 Given the co-relationship of each of the macroeconomic variables to one another and the fact that loss estimates do not follow a linear path, a sensitivity to any single economic variable is not meaningful.
 As such, the following sensitivities are provided which indicate the approximate impact on the current ECL allowance before the application of probability weights to the forward looking macroeconomic scenarios.
-The sensitivities provide an estimate of ECL movements that include changes in model parameters and quantitative 'significant increase in credit risk' ('SICR') staging assignment.
+The sensitivities provide an indication of ECL movements that include changes in model parameters, quantitative 'significant increase in credit risk' ('SICR') staging assignments with post model adjustments sensitivity predominantly reflected only where scenario specific features form an integral part of the adjustment.
+Further details on post model adjustments are outlined on pages 29 to 30.

-Relative to the base scenario, in the 100% downside 'Lower growth in 2022' and 'Persistent high inflation' scenario, the ECL allowance increases by 6% and 21% respectively.
-In the 100% upside scenario, the ECL allowance declines by 1%, showing that the ECL impact of the two downside scenarios is greater than that of the upside scenario.
-For 31 December 2021, a 100% downside 'Lower growth in 2022' and 'Persistent high inflation' scenarios sees a higher ECL allowance sensitivity of €8m and €30m respectively compared to base (€5m and €28m respectively compared to reported).
-This compares to an ECL allowance sensitivity, relative to the base scenario of €17m and €75m respectively compared to base, (€11m and €69m reported) for 31 December 2020.
+Relative to the base scenario, in the 100% downside 'Lower growth in 2023' and 'Energy shock and persistently high inflation' scenario, the ECL allowance increases by 3% and 17% respectively.
+In the 100% upside scenario, the ECL allowance declines by 2%, showing that the ECL impact of the two downside scenarios is greater than that of the upside scenario.
+For 31 December 2022, a 100% downside 'Lower growth in 2023' and 'Energy shock and persistently high inflation' scenarios sees a higher ECL allowance sensitivity of €3m and €19m respectively compared to base (€1m and €17m respectively compared to reported).
+This compares to an ECL allowance sensitivity of €8m and €31m respectively compared to base, (€5m and €28m reported) for the downside 1 and 2 scenarios in place for 31 December 2021.